 Known for his versatility, Matt Fisher is a sought after drummer and percussionist based in London.
 Matt has performed and collaborated with some of the UK’s most prominent musicians such as; Tina May, Jacqui Dankworth, Najma Akhtar, Nikki Illes, Steve Waterman, Anita Wardell and Christine Tobin.
 Working in a variety of styles from pop and rock, to jazz and orchestral, Matt has toured and performed around the world including; India, USA, Morocco, Mexico and across Europe.
-Matt is endorsed by Kandu Percussion in Israel.
+Matt is endorsed by Kandu Percussion.

 Matt is always busy collaboratively and current projects include; Dee Byrne’s Entropi, a multi-percussion and piano duo with Australian pianist David Dower, and Rebecca Nash’s Atlas.
 The wide range of instruments covered across these projects reflects his versatility, including drum set, cajon, electronics, hand percussion, tabla and the one and only, washboard.
 Sounds textures and grooves, Matt always brings something interesting to the table.